electrode-io/electrode-native/README.md

 - [ern-container-gen](/ern-container-gen)
 Native container generator.
-Invoked through the the command `ern generate container`.
+Invoked through the the command `ern create container`.
 Only `ern-local-cli` depends on `ern-container-gen`.

 - [global-cli](/global-cli)